nicklockwood/SwiftFormat/README.md

 So what does SwiftFormat actually do?
 --------------------------------------

+SwiftFormat first converts the source file into tokens, then iteratively applies a set of rules to the tokens to adjust the formatting.
+The tokens are then converted back into text.

+The rules used by SwiftFormat can be displayed using the `--rules` command line argument.
+You can disable them individually using `--disable` followed by a comma-delimited list of rule names.

-Here are all the rules that SwiftFormat currently applies:
+Here are all the rules that SwiftFormat currently applies, and what they do:

 *spaceAroundParens* - contextually adjusts the space around ( ).
 For example: